 We are delighted to use all of these compostable wrappings whenever you request, for example when you are taking the flowers directly to a lucky recipient.

-We recommend ordering one day ahead &/or picking up in the cool of the morning.
+We recommend ordering one day ahead and/or picking up in the cool of the morning.
 Why?

 Because cut flowers prefer 45*-65* weather with more humidity than we have at 12%.

-When we cut your order we bring your blooms inside, plunge their heads into the cool filtered water to release "animalitas" that may be hitchhiking & and take the heat down.
+When we cut your order we bring your blooms inside, plunge their heads into the cool filtered water to release "animalitas" that may be hitchhiking and the plunge takes the heat down.

 Then we give the flowers a big drink of water and finally let them rest in our "cooling room" in the dark until they go home with you.
 It is amazing how that plumps them up!
 We can pick the morning you pick up.
 Give them the same treatment we do when you get home and their life will be extended.